 Recent highlights include:

-- Convincing the Federal Circuit to side with NantKwest, Inc. in a 7-4 en banc decision which rejected the U.S. Patent and Trademark Office’s position that applicants who appeal to a district court must pay the agency’s legal bills, regardless of who wins.
+- Convincing the U.S. Supreme Court to unanimously side with NantKwest, Inc. and strike down the U.S. Patent and Trademark Office’s policy that applicants who appeal to a district court must foot the agency’s legal bills – no matter who wins or loses.

 - Persuading the Delaware Supreme Court to affirm our complete defense verdict for Gilead Sciences, Inc. in contract litigation, helping Gilead avoid exposure to over $55 million in damages.